 Lynn Binstock has directed operas in the UK, USA and Germany including Turandot, Don Giovanni (Seattle Opera), Nixon in China, Telemann’s Orpheus (Freiburg Opera), and her 4-in-1 showpiece Heroic Handel (English National Opera, Buxton Festival).
-Most recently she wrote and directed Unexpected Opera’s operatic cabaret Opera Naked, about the lives of singers.
-In addition to other good reviews, the show received 5-stars from Broadway Baby and an Argus Award for Artistic Excellence at the Brighton Fringe Festival 2014.
+Most recently for Unexpected Opera she developed and directed The Rinse Cycle and the Opera Chat Shows, (Carmen Chatter, Traviata Tells All and The Boys from Bohème).
+She also wrote and directed Unexpected Opera’s operatic cabaret Opera Naked, about the lives of singers.
+The show received 5-stars from Broadway Baby and an Argus Award for Artistic Excellence at the Brighton Fringe Festival 2014.

 Her other productions for Unexpected Opera were The Barber of Savile Row (2008 & 2009 tours), A Pastoral Messiah (tours in 2009, 2011, 2012, 2013) and Orpheus Down Under (2010 tour).
 Lynn’s 2012 adaptation and production of Edward German’s Merrie England for Opera South received 5 stars from Robert Thicknesse in Opera Now (April 2011).
 She returned to Opera South for Rossini’s Count Ory in 2012, which received 4 stars in the same publication, and she has just directed La Traviata for the company.